Treatment for histamine intolerance

-People with Histamine Intolerance must stick to a low-histamine diet.
+People with a histamine intolerance must stick to a low-histamine diet.
 This is a challenge: food can be categorized as histamine-rich or low-histamine, but for the same foods, the histamine content varies tremendously.
-It depends in particular on maturity, storage conditions and processing.
+It depends in particular on a food's maturity, storage conditions, and processing.

 Frusano therefore carefully tests every batch of food declared histamine-free for histamine.
 Those affected can tell that the food is histamine-free by looking at the histamine-free label in the shop.